PDF Scraper Software For Data Providers & Agencies

 The Docparser PDF Scraper Software

 Docparser is a cloud PDF scraper software that provides flexible data extraction and conversion solutions for businesses worldwide.
-Docparser comes with built-in OCR capabilities and offers ready-to-use templates for many use-cases.
+Whether you’re a corporation or a bootstrapped SaaS, Docparser comes with built-in OCR capabilities and offers ready-to-use templates for many use-cases.
 Setting up your first document parser takes usually less than 20 minutes and no programming is required.

 Docparser allows you to extract data fields from fixed positions inside the document with a point and click interface.
 Extracting data from variable locations is possible thanks to smart filters and pattern matching algorithms.
 Table row parsing is a snap too, as you can define the column breaks and the overall area that the table resides.